jtanadi/design2020-api/data/works/02-nvmm/index.md

 ---
-title: National Veterans Memorial and Museum
+title: National Veterans Memorial and&nbsp;Museum
 short: The National Veterans Memorial and Museum—officially designated by the federal government as a national museum—honors veterans past and present who have served the nation and recognizes those who have answered the call of duty throughout America’s history.
 tags:
     - RAA